rajshekharM/working_May/README.md

 in this case.

-*keep in mind the whole path is home/user/tvm... [while if one goes to the file location through linux GUI, it shows home/user/tvm... ]
+* keep in mind the whole path is home/user/tvm... [while if one goes to the file location through linux GUI, it shows home/user/tvm... ] *

-$export PYTHONPATH=/path/to/vta/python:${PYTHONPATH}
+$ export PYTHONPATH=/path/to/vta/python:${PYTHONPATH}

 or

-$export PYTHONPATH="${PYTHONPATH}:/my/other/path"
+$ export PYTHONPATH="${PYTHONPATH}:/my/other/path"

 Comment : We add/append the new path to vta library in the tvm directory to your previous PYTHONPATH, so that the other python library files are also accesible !
 You can see the paths later by using :

-$echo $PYTHONPATH
+$ echo $PYTHONPATH

 you should see two paths - one original python libraries and the other tvm/vta path

-##Connect with VTA H/W i.i. xilinx Pynq FPGA Board
+## Connect with VTA H/W i.i. xilinx Pynq FPGA Board

 -  We use the host machine (in this case a Linux Virtual Machine running on a Windows machine), to first connect with pynq using ssh